elastic/detection-rules/docs/experimental-machine-learning/host-risk-score.md

 #### 1. Unzip the release bundle

 #### 2. Modify artifacts to reflect Kibana space
 For security reasons, we require that you restrict the Host Risk Score application to a specific Kibana space.
-In order to do so, run the `generate_scripts.py` script with your Kibana space as the argument.
+In order to do so, run the `ml_hostriskscore_generate_scripts.py` script in the directory that is prefixed with `ML-HostRiskScore` with your Kibana space as the argument.

 Eg: